godotengine/godot-docs/classes/class_projectsettings.rst

 .. rst-class:: classref-property

-:ref:`String<class_String>` **rendering/rendering_device/driver** = ``"auto"`` :ref:`🔗<class_ProjectSettings_property_rendering/rendering_device/driver>`
+:ref:`String<class_String>` **rendering/rendering_device/driver** = ``"vulkan"`` :ref:`🔗<class_ProjectSettings_property_rendering/rendering_device/driver>`

 Sets the driver to be used by the renderer when using a RenderingDevice-based renderer like the Forward+ or Mobile renderers.
-This property can't be edited directly.
-Instead, set the driver using the platform-specific overrides.
+Editing this property has no effect in the default configuration, as first-party platforms each have platform-specific overrides.
+Use those overrides to configure the driver for each platform.

 This can be overridden using the ``--rendering-driver <driver>`` command line argument.

 Supported values are:

-- ``auto``, Metal on Apple Silicon Macs and iOS, Vulkan on other built-in platforms.
-On Windows, Direct3D 12 is the default if the engine was compiled without Vulkan support.

 - ``metal``, Metal (supported on Apple Silicon Macs and iOS).